clementino1971/BirdCLEF_2020/README.md

               |___specie_code960/

-For processing reasons we don't use all the chunks of audios.
+For processing cost reasons we don't use all the chunks of audios.
 So, we select the data will use on train models.On  __selectChunks.py__ we take randomly 100(or less) examples of chunks for each specie.
 As output we have:

     train_chunks/
                   |___specie_code1/